cadswetha/cadswetha/README.md

 - 👋 Hello!
 This is Swetha Cadambi
 - 👩‍🎓 I’m currently pursuing BTech CSE (Spl. in Artificial Intelligence and Data Science) at Sastra University, Thanjavur.
-- ✅ A Data Science enthusiast.
+- ✅ A Data Science enthusiast and a Competitive Programmer.

 <!---
 cadswetha/cadswetha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.